okeshawarz/prospectus/keshawarz_prospectus_v2.md

 In particular, how is the distribution of the gains to economic growth affected by the distribution of and control over land (and housing)?
 How are these distributional decisions made and implemented?
-In this essay, I present a theoretical account of the way that cities grow, and the way that this growth is dividied between wages, profits, and rents.
+In this essay, I present a theoretical account of the way that cities grow, and the way that this growth is divided between wages, profits, and rents.
 The particularly urban process of agglomeration features heavily into this account.
 I begin with the observation that neoclassical treatments of urban growth have, since John Bates Clark, excluded land as a particular factor of production.
 Without accounting for the role of landlords, any account of the role of rents in urban growth (which, for obvious reasons, is likely to be quite large) will likely to be insufficient.